 In addition to his direct work with students and patrons, Jason serves in leadership positions.
 As a member of the Teaching Artist Advisory Group, Jason works with other teaching artists to better Roundabout’s TA training.
 He also serves as Partnership Coordinator for Jacqueline Kennedy Onassis High School where he works with school leadership and educators to ensure that the school’s partnership with Roundabout best serves their goals.

-Education Coordinator Abby Case spoke with Jamie about her career and work at Roundabout.
+Education Coordinator Abby Case spoke with Jason about his career and work at Roundabout.